 - Thrower’s ten exercise program

-Our entire collection includes over 175 nonoperative, preoperative, postoperative protocols for shoulder, elbow, hip, knee, foot, and ankle.
+The entire collect of Wilk, Reinold, and Andrews physical therapy rehabilitation protocols includes over 175 nonoperative, preoperative, postoperative protocols for shoulder, elbow, hip, knee, foot, and ankle.
 There are several variations of many protocols to account for many specific procedures and concomitant surgeries.
 Plus, we have several of our exercise handouts and interval return to sport programs.

 If you work in an outpatient orthopedic or sports medicine clinic, these protocols are an invaluable resource to help guide your treatment approach.